hewner/csse403/ClassOutline.md

 -   Usually the nonfunctional part is provided by a MAGIC FRAMEWORK so you only write functional code
 -   All the answers tend to revolve around separating pure functional/non-functional
--   Helm uses the IO Monad (we'll talk about what a Monad is later)
+-   Haskell uses the IO Monad (we'll talk about what a Monad is later)

 ### Very basics